 Physics - Knowledge of fluid, material, and atmospheric dynamics, and mechanical, electrical, atomic and sub atomic structures and processes.

-AEROSPACE ENGINEERING AND OPERATIONS TECHNICIAN
+AEROSPACE ENGINEERING TECHNICIAN

-Operate, install, and maintain computer/communications systems, simulators, and other data instruments to launch, track, and evaluate air and space vehicles.
+Operate computer systems in order to launch and track air and space vehicles.
+Use simulators, instruments, and other devices in order to track vehicles.
 May record and interpret test data.